peteroupc/html3dutil/doc/H3DU.ShapeGroup.md

 #### Parameters

 * `material` (Type: <a href="H3DU.Texture.md">H3DU.Texture</a> | String)<br>
     <a href="H3DU.Texture.md">H3DU.Texture</a> object, or a string with the URL of the texture data.
 In the case of a string the texture will be loaded via the JavaScript DOM's Image class.
 However, this method will not load that image if it hasn't been loaded yet.
+NOTE: The default shader program assumes that the texture is in the sRGB color space (linear RGB with a gamma correction exponent of 1/2.2).

 #### Return Value